1dolinski/apinow-sdk/README.md

 # ApiNow SDK

 The endpoint vending machine - SDK for interacting with ApiNow endpoints.
+This is the official SDK for [ApiNow.fun](https://apinow.fun).

 ## Installation